 Like every subject, the State Bar of California tests certain issues over and over again on Evidence questions.
 (We have a nice summary of these in our California Bar Exam One-Sheets, which you can see an overview of at the link here!)

 - Relevancy: It is crucial that you start your introduction with an overview of logical versus legal relevance.
-Remember if you see a criminal case where you are asked to apply California law, also mention Prop.
-8.
+Remember, if you see a criminal case where you are asked to apply California law, also mention Proposition 8.